 If repeat business is the best business, then automated repeat business is the Holy Grail of eCommerce.
-That brings us to the subscriptions business model.
+That brings us to the subscription business model.

 Although the subscription business model has been pioneered by newspapers and magazines already in the previous millennia, long before the widespread of the internet, it is still not very popular in the grocery industry.
 The reason is quite simple and boils down to figuring out how often should we receive particular products.
 While one week we might use a lot of rice, we might not be eating it again for a few months.
 And we certainly wouldn’t want to stockpile boxes of rice for the next several weeks.